Enjoy the best trips, snorkelling with amazing marine life and getting up close to animals on land.

 We finish this tour with a snorkel so you can have a close encounter with marine fauna, and be able to see sea lions, sharks and turtles.

-Return to Puerto Villamil and free afternoon to rest, or enjoy the beach…our final day with the chance to enjoy activities in Galapagos.
+Return to Puerto Villamil and free afternoon to rest, or enjoy the beach.
+Evening free.

 Prepare yourself for one of the best days of this trip!